gutelfuldead/vivado_project_skeleton/README.rst

 3. Update Makefile with project names as described in Makefile Section

+4. (if using a custom hardware platform) place board files into ./src/customBoards

-4. (if making a baremetal application) update ./sw/build/cSettings.tcl with whatever flags are required for the compiler
+5. (if making a baremetal application) update ./sw/build/cSettings.tcl with whatever flags are required for the compiler

-5. (if making a baremetal application) place complete source code in ./src/sw/src
+6. (if making a baremetal application) place complete source code in ./src/sw/src

 Makefile